popfendi/bondingcurve/README.md

 ## Bonding Curve ERC20 launchpad

-**This is a singleton smart contract for deploying tokens to a bonding curve similart to pumpfun but for EVM / Uniswap (foundry project)**
+**This is a singleton smart contract for deploying tokens to a bonding curve similar to pumpfun but for EVM / Uniswap (foundry project)**

 layout:

 - **src/CurveManager.sol**: Contains the main logic for creation / swapping / bonding.
 - **src/CurveQuoter.sol**: used for price quoting.
-- **src/ERC20Token.sol**: Custom ERC20 that limits which smartctontracts can hold the token before bond (behaves like normal after bond)
+- **src/ERC20Token.sol**: Custom ERC20 that limits which smart contracts can hold the token before bond (behaves like normal after bond)

 ## Documentation